 Role theory conceives social roles as "patterned and characteristic social behaviours, parts or identities, that are assumed by social participants, and scripts or expectations for behavior. . ."
 (Biddle 1986, p.
 68).
 A substantial literature has developed analyzing journalistic roles as sets of normative expectations about the functions of journalism in society and its obligations toward and proper relationships with other actors.
 They are social in character and reflect the interaction of journalists with these other actors.
 They vary historically and across cultures and media systems, and are often contested.
 As Eide and Knight (1999) point out, "consumerist" roles of journalism like the service and infotainment role have often been stigmatized as contrary to the proper function of journalism as an institution of public citizenship, but are also valued by audiences, have had defenders within the profession and industry-in tabloid media, for example-and have come to be increasingly seen as legitimate.
-Moreover, Vos (2017) argues that roles are distinct from empirical functions of journalism, in the sense of social effects we may conceive them as having on a regular basis-reinforcing social hierarchies, for example-in the sense that roles are connected to normative conceptions held both by journalists and by other actors.
+Moreover, Vos (2017) argues that roles are distinct from empirical functions of journalism, in the sense of conceived social effects, for example, reinforcing social hierarchies.
+Thus, roles are connected to normative conceptions held by both journalists and by other actors.